yonihu/gs-messaging-reactor/README.ftl.md

 The Reactor environment is defined with the `environment()` method.
 Then it gets fed into the `reactor()` method to wire up an asynchronous reactor.
 In this case, you are using the `THREAD_POOL` dispatcher.

-> **Note:** Reactor has four dispatchers: synchronous, ring buffer, thread pool, and event loop.
+> **Note:** Reactor has four dispatchers: **synchronous**, **ring buffer**, **thread pool**, and **event loop**.
 Synchronous is typically used inside a consumer, especially if you use `Stream`s and `Promise`s.
 Ring buffer is used for large volumes of non-blocking events and is based on the [LMAX disruptor](http://martinfowler.com/articles/lmax.html).
 Thread pool is ideal for longer running tasks that might be IO bound, and when it doesn't matter what thread they are run on.
 Event loop is when you need all events on the exact same thread.

 It also defines the number of events to send in the `numberOfJokes()`method and creates a `CountDownLatch` with the `latch()` method.